jeff-yc-wong/ics632-project/README.md

-# ics632-project
+# Parallelizing Astronomical Mosaic Workflow with DASK
-A GitHub repo that stores our files for ics632-project
+A GitHub repo that stores our code for the ICS632 final project, Parallelizing Astronomical Mosaic Workflow with DASK.

 ## To pull the docker image hosted on Docker Hub
 ```